ADR-002: Use async-first architecture with asyncio

 - Clean task cancellation via

-task.cancel()enables graceful SIGINT/SIGTERM handling - Structured concurrency via TaskGroup prevents orphaned tasks and ensures cleanup
+task.cancel()enables graceful SIGINT/SIGTERM handling - Explicit task cancellation and result draining prevent orphaned tasks and ensure cleanup

 - Non-blocking stream reading allows monitoring multiple agents without dedicated threads